AduragbemiOyinlola/MentornessInternship/Reel-Task/presentation.md

 <!-- _class: invert -->
 ![image width:1150 height:200](./Images/multipletab.png)

-For this example, I created a view named _reps_region_, retrieved the name of the Sales representative located in the _Midwest_ region (the WHERE clause).
+For this example, I created a view named _reps_region_, retrieved the names of the Sales representative located in the _Midwest_ region (the WHERE clause).

 To see what the data in the _reps_region_ view looks like.